How to Get Rid of Dust Mites in Your Home

 Indoor dust and dander are common problems for those who suffer from dust allergies or asthma.
-They are two of the most common allergens inside your home, which include dust mites that live in your bedding and upholstered furniture.
-These dust mites thrive in warm, humid places, like your bed, and are not usually found in dry climates.
+They are two of the most common allergens inside your home, including dust mites that live in your bedding and upholstered furniture.
+These dust mites thrive in warm, humid places and are not common in dry climates.

 People often get the wrong idea that having dust problems is a sign of a dirty house.
-This is false.
-While having a dirty house may aggravate the problem, people who thoroughly clean their homes regularly may still be surprised to find indoor dust and dander lingering in their homes.
+While having an unkept home may aggravate the situation, people who thoroughly clean their homes regularly may be surprised to find indoor dust and dander lingering in their homes.
 Standard cleaning products and procedures alone cannot easily remove substances that are present in dust.
-Most allergy sufferers will find that regardless of how clean or dirty a house is, the presence of even a small amount of indoor dust can still trigger symptoms.
+Most allergy sufferers, especially those with a dust mites allergy, will find that regardless of how clean or dirty a house is, the presence of even a small amount of indoor dust can trigger symptoms.

 However, let’s clear something up.
 Some people are allergic to dust, and others are allergic to dust mites.
 Read on to find which one you need to remove.

-When people say “dust” most people think of “dust bunnies” in their home.
-These clumps of dust that settle on your countertops and behind your furniture is often more than just dust and debris that comes from outdoors.
-Much of it is actually produced indoors in your home!
+“Dust bunnies” come to mind when people think of dust in their homes or property.
+Many people would be surprised to know that the clumps of dust that settle on their countertops and behind their furniture are more than dust and debris from the outdoors.
+Most of it is produced indoors inside your home or property.

-Dust is a combination of irritants, including dust mites, dust mite fecal matter, cockroach body parts, cockroach droppings, fibers, hair, shedded skin cells, mold spores, pollen, bacteria, and pet dander.
-In metropolitan areas, dust in the home may also contain particles of smoke and soot from the atmosphere.
-The reality is that the size of dust and its potential to irritate you varies greatly depending upon the source of the dust, composition of the dust, and even your geographical location.
+Dust is a combination of irritants, including dust mites, dust mite fecal matter, cockroach body parts, cockroach droppings, fibers, hair, shed skin cells, mold spores, pollen, bacteria, and pet dander.
+In metropolitan areas, dust in the home may also contain smoke and soot particles from the atmosphere.
+The size of dust and its potential to irritate you depends upon the source, composition, and even your geographical location.

-Because dust mites dwell in places with a lot of human traffic, they easily become airborne.
-They can become aggravated and float into the air when people vacuum, sit down on couches or bedding, and walk on carpeting.
+Because dust mites dwell in places with a lot of human traffic, they readily become airborne.
+They can become aggravated and float into the air when people vacuum, sit down on couches or bedding and walk on carpeting.
 When airborne, they can be inhaled or come in contact with your eyes and skin, producing further irritation.

-Air purifiers are efficient and powerful tools for removing dust mites and their droppings while they’re airborne, but ultimately, if dust mites are on your furniture, bed, upholstery, an air purifier will have limited effectiveness at removing them.
+Air purifiers are efficient, powerful tools for removing dust mites and their droppings while they’re airborne.
+Ultimately, if dust mites are on your furniture, bed, or upholstery, an air purifier will have limited effectiveness at removing them.

-Removing dust mites in any form can pose a challenge, because the insects are so tiny, making it hard to see the damage they cause.
-But in order to remove dust mites that aren’t just airborne, start by measuring the temperature and humidity inside your home.
-Since dust mites enjoy warmer, humid temperatures (70-80% humidity and 68 to 77°F), it’s important to keep your indoor humidity levels to below 55-percent.
-Dehumidifiers and vent fans can be used to control the humidity inside your home and kill dust mites.
+Getting rid of dust mites is challenging because the insects are so tiny, making it hard to see the damage they cause.
+However, you can get off to a good start by measuring the temperature and humidity inside your home.
+Doing so will help you remove dust mites that are not just airborne.
+Dust mites enjoy warm, humid temperatures (70-80% humidity and 68 to 77°F), so it is vital to keep your indoor humidity levels below 55-percent.
+You can use vent fans and dehumidifiers to control your home’s humidity and kill dust mites naturally.